 When Adobe releases their solution we jumped on it (after we paid them, repeatedly) and it was a nightmare - clients were completely lost even though it was the best solution available.
 In the end we had to rip it out of several sites because it was so buggy.

-As soon as you do any serious SEO (Search Engine Optimisation) work on your website you realise you’ve got stuff in the wrong place, pages in the wrong place or sometimes a complete mess.
+As soon as you do any serious SEO (Search Engine Optimisation) work on your website you realise you've got stuff in the wrong place, pages in the wrong place or sometimes it's all a complete mess.